Exabel/api/exabel/data/doc/introduction.rst

 Resource name conventions
 *************************

-Resource names in the Exabel Graph API follows Google Cloud API recommendation.
+Resource names in the Exabel Data API follows Google Cloud API recommendation.
 The ``name`` property of a resource is a unique reference to the resource, and follows certain rules.
 For user friendly names, use the ``displayName`` property.
 For more information, see https://cloud.google.com/apis/design/resource_names